gohugoio/hugo/content/en/hugo-modules/use-modules.md

 ## Vendor Your Modules

-`hugo mod vendor` will write all the module depencies to a `_vendor` folder, which will then be used for all subsequent builds.
+`hugo mod vendor` will write all the module dependencies to a `_vendor` folder, which will then be used for all subsequent builds.

 Note that: